-There were 2 somewhat recent events in my life when I felt like a celebrity.
+I felt like a celebrity on 2 somewhat recent events in my life.
 The first was during my wedding.
-Aside from me and my wife being the stars of day, we were also assigned with personal assistants/coordinators throughout the day.
+Aside from me and my wife being the stars of the day, we were also assigned personal assistants/coordinators throughout the day.
 The directive was “Should you need anything, ask your coordinators for help”.
 It felt awesome.

 The second, surprisingly, was when my dad passed away.
-It was a heart breaking time but at the same time I noticed that my ego was liking it.
+It was a heartbreaking time but at the same time, I noticed that my ego liked it.
 My ego was enjoying the attention received from everyone around me — condolences and such.

 Not quite sure what to make of it.

-I’m only paying attention to my thoughts and emotions.
+I’m simply paying attention to my thoughts and emotions.

 Observing.
 But not judging.